jennytoc/mycode/README.md

 # mycode

 First repo for Python class.
+Learning how to version control projects with git.

 ## Getting Started